42nd Street–Bryant Park/Fifth Avenue station: IND Sixth Avenue Line

-Construction

 New York City mayor John Francis Hylan's original plans for the Independent Subway System (IND), proposed in 1922, included building over 100 mi of new lines and taking over nearly 100 mi of existing lines.
 The lines were designed to compete with the existing underground, surface, and elevated lines operated by the Interborough Rapid Transit Company (IRT) and Brooklyn–Manhattan Transit Corporation (BMT).
 The IND Sixth Avenue Line was designed to replace the elevated IRT Sixth Avenue Line.
 In 1924, the IND submitted its list of proposed subway routes to the BOT, which approved the program.
 One of the routes was a segment of tunnel from Fourth Street to 53rd Street.
 Part of this stretch was already occupied by the Hudson & Manhattan Railroad (H&M)'s Uptown Hudson Tubes.
 As a result, negotiations between the city and the H&M continued for several years.
 The IND and H&M finally came to an agreement in 1930.
 The city had decided to build the IND Sixth Avenue Line's local tracks around the pre-existing H&M tubes, and add express tracks for the IND underneath the H&M tubes at a later date.
 Also in 1930, the BOT identified the locations of 104 stations to be built in the IND system.
 Under this plan, there would have been a local station at Sixth Avenue and 42nd Street.

 The IND started advertising bids for the section of the Sixth Avenue Line between 43rd and 53rd Streets in April 1931.
 Engineers started planning in earnest for the Midtown portion of the Sixth Avenue Line in April 1935.
 The city government issued corporate stock to pay for the $53 million cost of the project, since the line was not eligible for federal Public Works Administration funds.
 The first contract, for the section between 40th and 47th Streets, was awarded to Rosoff-Brader Construction in October 1935.
 The next February, mayor Fiorello H. La Guardia announced that construction would start within six weeks.
 The contractors were to excavate a construction shaft at Bryant Park (completing the shaft by April 1), upon which they would proceed northward.
 La Guardia broke ground for the Sixth Avenue subway at Bryant Park on March 23, 1936.